April 28th – The National Day of Mourning in Canada.

 April 28th marks The National Day of Mourning in Canada, a day of remembrance, officially recognized by the Canadian government in 1991.
 The purpose of the day is twofold, a time to honour and remember workers who lost their lives or were injured on the job and to renew a commitment to improving health and safety in the workplace.
 Since it’s inception, The Day of Mourning has spread to nearly 100 countries and has been adopted by the AFL-CIO(American Federation of Labour and Congress of Industrial Organizations) and the International Confederation of Free Trade.

 The impact these incidents have can be devastating, not only to the worker but to their families as well.
-The struggle to put lives back together and figure out how to cope and carry on following a death or life-altering injury or illness is enormous and despite the assistance and support that is provided by workers’ compensation boards across the country, provincial health care systems and other government programs, the fallout and lingering effects continue long after the crises are over and out of the headlines.
+The struggle to put lives back together and figure out how to cope and carry on following a death or life-altering injury or illness is enormous.
+Despite the assistance and support that is provided by workers’ compensation boards across the country, provincial health care systems and other government programs, the fallout and lingering effects continue long after the crises are over and out of the headlines.

 The Association for Workplace Tragedy Family Support, known as Threads of Life, is a Canadian registered charity founded in 2003 dedicated to supporting families after a workplace fatality, life-altering injury or occupational disease.
 Born out of a project called The Young Workers Life Quilt, which honoured young workers who lost their lives on the job and brought together their families in a community of support, Threads of Life continues as a network of family members and corporate partners that believe that workplace accidents, injuries and deaths are preventable.